Operation Khyber: Khyber-4

 Operation Khyber-4 was announced on 15 July 2017 as part of Pakistan Army's ongoing offensive Operation Radd-ul-Fasaad against militancy.

 Launched on 15 July 2017, phase I aimed to clear Rajgal valley, targeting Jamat-ul-Ahrar among other terrorist organizations, more than 13 terrorists were killed and 6 injured.
 A Pakistani soldier was also killed in exchange of fire.
-A total area of 90 kilometres was cleared with the help of Pakistan Air Force.
+A total area of 90 kilometres was cleared with the help of Artillery under the leadership of Lt Col Usman Waheed Commanding officer 60 Medium Regiment Arty.
 The Inter-Services Public Relations (ISPR) announced the end of first phase of Operation Khyber-4 on 21 July 2017, declaring the operation to be successful.

 On 21 August 2017, Director General ISPR Maj Gen Asif Ghafoor announced the successful completion of Operation Khyber-4.
 The ground objectives in the Rajgal and Shawal valleys were achieved.
 During the campaign, 52 terrorists were killed, 32 injured, four surrendered and one was arrested.
 Two soldiers of the Pakistan Army were also killed in the six-week long counter-terrorism operation.